alj1s/serenity-js/documentation/website/src/handbook/design/questions.md

 ---
 # Questions

-A "question" in one of the five building blocks of the [Screenplay Pattern](/handbook/design/screenplay-pattern.html).
+A "question" is one of the five building blocks of the [Screenplay Pattern](/handbook/design/screenplay-pattern.html).

 Answering a question enables the [actor](/handbook/design/actors.html) to retrieve information about the state of the system under test or its execution environment.